aje220/OptiMOBO/README.md

 ![ScalarisationContours](docs/media/scalarisations.png "Contours of the scalarisation functions, in 2D.")

 #### Experimental Parameters
-Various experimental parameters can be customised.
+Various experimental parameters can be customised:
+* Number of iterations
+* Number of initial samples
+* Number of samples used from the multi-variate distributions (multi-surrogate)

+#### Visualisation
+By enabling ```display_pareto_front``` the program will plot the objective space of the problem once the termination condition has been met.

 ## Requirements